 Prioritizing Your Relationship

-Your most important relationship will likely be the one with your spouse or partner, or whoever is your primary caregiver.
-The quality of this relationship can be a significant factor in the quality of both of your lives.
-If your interactions are often contentious, it may make a challenging situation worse.
-You and your partner will need to communicate your needs and figure out how best to address them.
+Your most important relationship will likely be the one with your spouse, partner, or whoever is your primary caregiver.
+How you interact and get along will be a significant factor in the quality of both of your lives.
+If your interactions are often contentious, it can make a challenging situation worse.
+You and your partner will need to communicate your needs directly and figure out how to best address them.

 |